chloe-data/chloe-data.github.io/_posts/2018-10-20-train-ticket.markdown

 <b>Team size: </b> Individual project
 <div class="breaker"></div>
 <b>
 This is a design activity in my Interaction Design class.
 We first choose a physical interface we use in our daily life that we could improve on, then we perform a heuristic evaluation with regard to human factor concepts.
 After analysing the interface and locating rooms for improvement, we propose new design or design refinement on the existing interface.
-Finally, we present our conceptual design and critique one another at a design artefact showcase.

 I decided to evaluate this ticket vending area where I passed by every day.
-This area is full of passengers commuting to other parts of the UK via national rail, as well as within London via tube and overground services.
-Purchasing or collecting train tickets is usually time-critical not only because of train departure time, but also it is difficult to predict when there will be a long queue at the ticket office.
+This area is full of passengers commuting to other parts of the UK via the national rail, and within London via tube and overground services.
+Purchasing or collecting train tickets at a self-service machine can sometimes be a pain.
+Although most interaction remains on screen, the design of physical machine can help increase learnability and save commuters' time, thus avoid long queues at the ticket office.
 This is why a user-friendly ticket vending machine is useful in reducing people flow at the station, saving waiting time, and helping us catch the train!

-In short, this project focus on the two parts:
+In short, this redesign project focus on the two parts:
 (1) To critically analyse the existing user interface of a ticket vending machine and point out the potential problems (2) To address the identified problems with design improvements of the machine interface